 You are not alone.
 So let’s talk about it.

 Pricing is a complex topic, and one that we could tackle from many angles, but today I’ll focus on how to feel confident raising your rates by building and communicating the true value of your work.

 This is one of the best ways I know to raise your rates and feel GOOD about it.

 But before I dive in, let’s talk about the elephant in the room.

-There’s a good chance (especially if you’re a woman) that you at least sometimes doubt the value of your work.
+There’s a good chance that you at least sometimes doubt the value of your work.
 You may even feel like an imposter: